gurus848/COMP4462_Project/README.md

 Remember to add the data files from the Google Drive link to the data folder before trying to run the code.

+Please install dependencies before running the code.
+All of the paths used are relative paths.

 # Progress

 Please update the progress here if you start/continue working on a task